-1. Criminal Homicide
+- 1. Criminal Homicide - a.

-- a.
 Murder/Non-negligent Manslaughter is the willful (non-negligent) killing of one human being by another. - b.
-Negligent Manslaughter is the killing of another person through gross negligence.
+Manslaughter by Negligence is the killing of another person through gross negligence.

 2. Sexual Assault (Sex Offenses)

 Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent.